tlswg/tls13-spec/draft-ietf-tls-tls13.md

 and (ii) the ephemeral ECDH key in its "key_share" extension.
 The server must consider the supported groups in both cases.

-Servers SHOULD avoid negotiation of groups for key exchange that have an estimated security level significantly higher or lower than that of the negotiated symmetric bulk cipher key size.
+Servers SHOULD attempt to select groups for key exchanges that have an estimated security level comparable to that of the negotiated symmetric bulk cipher key size.
 The RECOMMENDED groups are as follows:

   * 128-bit level:
     X25519, secp256r1, ffdhe3072, ffdhe4096